![]() |

 The precise meaning of each of several terms must be clearly defined, in order to expound upon Pushing-hands.

-this website, the term "Pushing-hands" refers simply to the format known as "Crane-style Pushing-hands".
+Throughout this website, the term "Pushing-hands" refers simply to the format known as "Crane-style Pushing-hands".

 N.B.